This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 To boost hair growth, add iron-rich foods into your diet every day.
 Eat plenty of spinach, Swiss chard, collard greens, egg yolks, beef steak, navy beans and black beans.

-Because an iron deficiency may lead to hair loss, ensure that you get your daily recommended amount by eating plenty of iron-rich foods and taking a daily multivitamin.
+Because an iron deficiency may lead to hair loss, ensure that you get your daily recommended amount, and consider taking a daily multivitamin.

 However, be wary of excessive iron supplementation.
 It can cause iron overload and should be avoided.